 Sequence mining can also be used to find out who comes to a certain page and where they go after that page.
-An analysis of a General Business page (Bill View) is depicted in Figure 6.
-Such analysis can be done easily with SQL queries at a micro level but it is not possible to cover all the relations at a macro level (whole web site).
-Note that bar charts in Figure 6 do not correspond to probability distributions.
+An analysis of a General Business page (Bill View) is depicted in Figure 1.10.
+Such analysis can be done easily with SQL queries at a micro level but it is not possible to cover all the relations at a macro level (whole web site.)
+Note that bar charts in Figure 1.10 do not correspond to probability distributions.
+So the probabilities do not sum up to one.

-The analysis such as given in Figure 6 can result in very important insights.
+The analysis such as given in Figure 1.10 can result in very important insights.
 For example, although bill view and bill pay processes are independent from each other in general business pages, a significant portion of customers first view their bill and then pay it in the same session.
 It is also found that the bill view process sometimes fails to show bills due to the database access timeout.
 So, if we can increase the reliability of the bill view process, some of our customers will pay their bills in the same session.
-This is a very simple conclusion but it might take some time to come up with plain SQL analysis.
+This is a very simple conclusion but it might take some time to reach with plain SQL analysis.
 Large scale sequence mining enables us to come to a conclusion on this matter more rapidly.